trustoverip/spec-up-t-website/docs/getting-started/local-installation/installation.md

 npx create-spec-up-t@latest my-spec-up-t-website
 ```

-You can type this command into Command Prompt, Powershell, Terminal, or any other integrated terminal of your code editor.
-It should work on any operating system (not tested yet).
+You can type this command into Terminal (macOS/Linux), PowerShell (Windows), or the integrated terminal of your code editor.
+The command is the same on every operating system.

 ### Result